Memory-Efficient Chunk Processing Jump to heading

 """Stream an OSM extract into bounded Parquet chunks.

-UTF-8 column instead of inferring a (potentially divergent) Struct schema
+UTF-8 column instead of inferring a (potentially divergent) Struct

 Usage: